 - Has sufficient data in Google Analytics to analyze those subfolders or URL’s.

-The most relevant dimensions in GA we used to create user personas were:
+The most relevant Google Analytics user demographics we used to create user personas were:

 - Affinity Categories